 - Traffic must be controlled by the HTTP / FTP / POP3 protocol inspector.
-The HTTP, FTP and POP3 protocol inspectors are activated automatically unless their use is denied by traffic rules. - 2.
-Kerio Control performs URL based filtering for encrypted traffic (HTTPS protocol).
-Learn more in a special article HTTPS filtering specifics. - 3.
-Secured FTP traffic (FTPS, SFTP) cannot be filtered. - 4.
-Content rules are also applied when the Kerio Control's proxy server is used.
+The HTTP, FTP and POP3 protocol inspectors are activated automatically unless their use is denied by traffic rules. - Kerio Control performs URL based filtering for encrypted traffic (HTTPS protocol).
+Learn more in a special article HTTPS filtering specifics. - Secured FTP traffic (FTPS, SFTP) cannot be filtered. - Content rules are also applied when the Kerio Control's proxy server is used.
 However, FTP protocol cannot be filtered if the parent proxy server is used.
 In such case, content rules are not applied.

-Content rules are not applied to the reverse proxy traffic in Kerio Control.
+Kerio Control does not apply content rules to the reverse proxy traffic.

-Using the content rules
+Configuring content rules